Frequently Asked Questions (FAQs)

 - Step 5: A warning or infraction is mailed to the registered owner of the vehicle.

-Signs will be present at approximately 1,000 and 500 ft. in advance of the automated work zone speed control area.
+Signs will be present at approximately 1,000 and 500 feet in advance of the automated work zone speed control area.

-Automated work zone speed control systems will be active in no more than fifteen designated locations at any one time.
-To maximize the program's flexibility and effectiveness, the system will be deployed in sport utility vehicles and mounted on utility trailers and operate on an enforcement schedule.
+Automated work zone speed control systems will be active in no more than fifteen designated work zones at any one time.
+To maximize the program's flexibility and effectiveness, the system will be deployed in sport utility vehicles or mounted on utility trailers and operate on an enforcement schedule.

 The penalties for vehicle owners are as follows: